Updated: 09.07.2025

 how to dry cure meat

-Next, mix together the salt, sugar, and seasonings in a bowl.
+Next, mix together the curing salt (usually a mix of sodium nitrate and sodium nitrite), sugar, and seasonings in a bowl.
 Be sure to use a ratio of about 2 parts salt to 1 part sugar, and add the curing salts according to the package instructions.

 Mix the ingredients together until they are well-combined and evenly distributed.